 - ‘Gun Crime’ is another story song with a lot of pace and wah-wah.

 - ‘This Restless Heart’, unusually for this CD, has double-tracked vocals, and works well.

 - ‘Written In Chains’ begins with some ear-catching guitar harmonics and an underlying message building to a satisfyingly heavy guitar playout.
 An entirely suitable ending to the album.

 Mike Brookfield is a man who wears his influences on his sleeve (and his fretboard), as you: there are elements here that may remind you of Doyle Bramhall II, Stevie Ray Vaughn, Jimi Hendrix, and Eric Clapton, though he clearly knows his way round previous generations of blues players.
 It doesn’t hurt that he’s also a very competent singer: maybe not as instantly recognizable as a Clapton or Plant (not many people are), but he carries a rock vocal well.

 The CD gets a live launch a few days at Whelans in Dublin on Tuesday 26th September.
 I’m sorry I’m not going to be able to get to that: I suspect that yer man will be kicking some serious butt onstage… As a CD, this isn’t groundbreaking, but it riffs very competently on a timeless idiom: if you like blues-y rock, you’ll certainly find much to enjoy here.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the MIKE BROOKFIELD link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the MIKE BROOKFIELD link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.

 DOWNLOAD – [CD]